DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 practice of optometry.

-education hours may be earned for this
+continuing education may be earned for this

 (ii) A national or state committee, board, activity in each renewal period.